 A robust sustainable procurement policy will serve as the foundation for state or local governments taking action on safer chemicals, climate change, social equity, etc. through their purchasing decisions.
 Having a statutory or administrative policy means that there is more accountability and resources available for implementation.
 Our focus is on safer chemicals and products, but a good sustainable procurement policy will address a comprehensive set of environmental, social, and governance topics.

-A number of organizations have created model toolkits or guides to help you develop a excellent sustainable procurement policy.
+A number of organizations have created model toolkits or guides to help you develop an excellent sustainable procurement policy.
 NASPO's Green Purchasing Guide and USDN and RPN's Sustainable Procurement Playbook for Cities are a great place to start learning more about developing your policy.

 The City of San Francisco has developed a very strong sustainable procurement policy and a tremendous amount of excellent specifications.
-This policy and it's specifications focus on a number of product categories in which purchasers can avoid toxic chemicals, these include:
+This policy and its specifications focus on a number of product categories in which purchasers can avoid toxic chemicals, these include:

 Best practice: Approved green product list http://www.sfapproved.org

 New York’s Executive Order No. 4 (2008) Established an Interagency Committee on Sustainability and Green Procurement which works to develop sustainable specifications and procurement guides for contacts that state agencies use for products and services.
 The policy also requires state agencies to develop and implement sustainability programs to set goals and to designate a Green Procurement Coordinator to train their colleagues and report out on their agency’s progress on an annual basis.

 Minnesota’s policy establishes sustainability goals for all Minnesota state agencies.
 The state sets a bold sustainable procurement goal of having 25 percent of the state’s total spend on priority contracts be sustainable purchases by 2025.
 The state also created an Office of Enterprise Sustainability to aid agencies in meeting their sustainability goals, and track and report on progress.